finos/FDC3/docs/api-bridging/spec.md

 * if the message is a request (`meta.requestGuid` is set, but `meta.responseGuid` is not),
   * and the message does not include a `meta.destination` field,
     * forward it to all other Desktop Agents (not including the source),
-    * annotate the request as requiring responses from all connected agents,
+    * annotate the request as requiring responses from all other connected agents,
     * await responses or the specified timeout.
   * else if a `meta.destination` was included,
     * forward it to the specified destination agent